z-adams/Tutorials/Pointers/pointers.md

 which start at location 4, `c` is stored in the 4 bytes which start at location 8, and so on.
 The size of each variable is determined by its datatype; the compiler sees `int a` and sets aside 4 bytes for `a`, since an `int` is 4 bytes large.
+In reality, the exact addresses are large numbers; in a real system, the location of `a` might be `0xCCD9A4AC` or some other large number expressed in hexadecimal, but we only care about where our data are relative to each other, so we'll describe our addresses and pointers in terms of offsets instead.
+Using offsets keeps the numbers small and more readable.

 Guess what: we've just described all of these variables using pointers.
-Pointers are nothing more than a "handle" on data, which refer to the data based on where it is located in memory, rather than with a name like `a`.
+Pointers are nothing more than a "handle" on data, which refer to the data based on where it is located in memory by storing its address, rather than giving the data a name like `a`.

 We could add a pointer to our program: